CiarenceW/CiarenceUnbelievableModifications/README.md

 ## Installation
 After having installed [BepInEx 5.4.21](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.21), which you hopefully should've already done by now, extract the .zip file in Receiver2/BepInEx/plugins

+## Credits timeeeeeeeeeee
+- Szikaka for all the cool advice and stuff and all the code he did that's also pretty cool
+- IwanPlays for the idea of the customizable killdrone lights, and also the cool videos on Receiver :)